 WAC 246-935-050 Animal health care tasks.
 CHANGES?

-No individual, other than a licensed veterinary technician may advertise or offer her/his services in a manner calculated to lead others to believe that she/he is a trained or licensed veterinary technician.
+No individual, other than a licensed veterinary technician may advertise or offer their services in a manner calculated to lead others to believe that they are a trained or licensed veterinary technician.

 Licensed veterinary technicians and unregistered assistants are prohibited from performing the following activities: